Spring Vegetarian Brunch Recipe Ideas

-Spring is the time to start celebrating longer days and warmer weather!
+Come April, it’s time to start celebrating longer days and warmer weather with some spring vegetarian brunch recipe ideas!
 And I have put together a special brunch to serve, whether its for Easter, Mother’s Day or graduation, ect.
 There is always a reason to get together and enjoy healthy food together and this little menu highlight’s the seasonal produce available this time of year!

 Tempeh Pecan Sausage